-A Broad Overview of Video Editor D
+A All-Purpose Overview of Video Editor D

 What Is Video Editor D?